JCSDA-internal/eva-docs/doc/eva_user_guide/eva_yaml.md

-# Eva and yaml files
+# Eva and YAML files

 Eva uses YAML formatted files to direct data load, data transformation, and plot generation.
 YAML is a human-readable data-serialization language.
 It is